korbexmachina/go-archive-it/README.md

 ## Usage

-- I reccommend using a cronjob to automate your archives
+- I reccommend using cron to automate your archives
   - If you are using the homebrew installation, that might look something like this:
     ```
     # Run go-archive-it at 9am every day, output logs to ~/logs/go-archive-it.txt